blockcypher/bcwallet/README.md

 HD wallets are essential, and you really shouldn't use any wallet that isn't HD (<cough>blockchain.info</cough>).

-**Q: Does blockcypher ever see my private keys?**
+**Q: Does BlockCypher ever see my private keys?**

 A: No!
 We never see your private keys.
 Keys are generated locally, and transactions are signed locally as well.
 Once you sign a transaction locally, by definition it cannot be edited and does not reveal your private key.
-When you send that to blockcypher, blockcypher relays it to the rest of the network quickly using its extremely well-connected nodes.
+When you send that to BlockCypher, BlockCypher relays it to the rest of the network quickly using its extremely well-connected nodes.

 **Q: What bad things could happen if I use this wallet?**

-A: While blockcypher can't steal your funds, every wallet has a security/convenience tradeoff.
+A: While BlockCypher can't steal your funds, every wallet has a security/convenience tradeoff.
 Here are bcwallet's:
-- Blockcypher has your extended public key and can easily use that to figure out which addresses you control, which is bad for your privacy.
+- BlockCypher has your extended public key and can easily use that to figure out which addresses you control, which is bad for your privacy.
 We don't ask for a name or email address to use the wallet, but unless you're connected to the internet using Tor we could see your IP address.
-- Blockcypher could suffer from downtime, which would make bcwallet fairly worthless: you wouldn't be able to fetch your balance, transaction history, unspent transaction outputs, or broadcast transactions.
+- BlockCypher could suffer from downtime, which would make bcwallet fairly worthless: you wouldn't be able to fetch your balance, transaction history, unspent transaction outputs, or broadcast transactions.
 However, you can always dump your private keys and addresses (using option 0 on the home screen) to spend your funds with *any* bitcoin wallet.
 If a wallet supported importing a master private key (hopefully more will in the future), you could just import that one string.
-- Blockcypher could trick you into paying a large transaction fee (to whatever miner mined your transaction, not to blockcypher).
-Since bcwallet relies on blockcypher to fetch how much bitcoin each address controls (the UTXOs), if blockcypher were to under-report it could cause bcwallet to mis-calculate the transaction fee.
-Blockcypher has no incentive to do this of course, and was built to solve this very problem.
+- BlockCypher could trick you into paying a large transaction fee (to whatever miner mined your transaction, not to BlockCypher).
+Since bcwallet relies on BlockCypher to fetch how much bitcoin each address controls (the UTXOs), if BlockCypher were to under-report it could cause bcwallet to mis-calculate the transaction fee.
+BlockCypher has no incentive to do this of course, and was built to solve this very problem.

 **Q: What path for key derivation do you use?
 BIP32 default wallet layout?
 BIP39?
 BIP44?**